 Who we are…

-The EKŌ Association of European Shin Buddhists (“EKO-Gemeinschaft”) is a registered association, which must not be confused with the EKO-Haus of Japanese Culture Association.
-The latter one is the supporting association of the Japanese center in Dusseldorf, the “EKO-Haus”, in its entirety, meanwhile the EKO Association of European Shin-Buddhists (“EKO-Gemeinschaft”) is a small association, which supports the Shin Buddhist activities of the EKO temple.
+The EKŌ Community of European Shin Buddhists (“EKO-Gemeinschaft”) is a registered association, which must not be confused with the EKO-Haus of Japanese Culture Association.
+The latter one is the supporting association of the Japanese center in Dusseldorf, the “EKO-Haus”, in its entirety, meanwhile the EKO Community of European Shin-Buddhists (“EKO-Gemeinschaft”) is a small association, which supports the Shin Buddhist activities of the EKO temple.

 When the entrepreneur Rev. Numata Ehan (1897-1994) founded the EKO-Haus and the affiliated EKO temple, his intention was to promote with the newly erected temple all denominations of Buddhism.
 Therefore, the temple belongs to the Bukkyō Dendō Kyōkai, the Japan-based Association for the Promotion of Buddhism, initiated by Rev. Numata.
 This association is also in charge with the delegation of the Japanese priests.